-(1) Nontoxic shot will be required for all waterfowl hunting by tribal members.
+(1) Nontoxic shot will be required for all waterfowl hunting by Tribal members.

-(2) Tribal members in each zone will comply with tribal regulations providing for closed and restricted waterfowl hunting areas.
+(2) Tribal members in each zone will comply with Tribal regulations providing for closed and restricted waterfowl hunting areas.
 These regulations generally incorporate the same restrictions contained in parallel State regulations.

-D. Tribal members hunting in Michigan will comply with tribal codes that contain provisions parallel to Michigan law regarding duck blinds and decoys.
+D. Tribal members hunting in Michigan will comply with Tribal codes that contain provisions parallel to Michigan law regarding duck blinds and decoys

-We propose to approve Little River Band of Ottawa Indians' special migratory bird hunting seasons.
+We plan to approve Little River Band of Ottawa Indians' special migratory bird hunting seasons upon receipt of their proposal based on the provisions described above.

-(l) The Little Traverse Bay Bands of Odawa Indians, Petoskey, Michigan (Tribal Members Only)
+(k) The Little Traverse Bay Bands of Odawa Indians, Petoskey, Michigan (Tribal Members Only)

-The Little Traverse Bay Bands of Odawa Indians is a self-governing, federally recognized Tribe located in Petoskey, Michigan, and a signatory Tribe of the Treaty of 1836.
-We have approved special regulations for tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.
+The Little Traverse Bay Bands of Odawa Indians is a self-governing, Federally recognized Tribe located in Petoskey, Michigan, and a signatory Tribe of the Treaty of 1836.
+We have approved special regulations for Tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.

-For the 2008-09 season, the Little Traverse Bay Bands of Odawa Indians propose regulations similar to those of other Tribes in the 1836 treaty area.
-The tribal member duck, merganser, coot, and gallinule season would run from September 15, 2008, through January 20, 2009.
-A daily bag limit of 12 would include no more than 2 pintail, 2 canvasback, 1 hooded merganser, 3 black ducks, 3 wood ducks, 3 redheads, and 6 mallards (only 3 of which may be hens).
+For the 2009-10 season, the Little Traverse Bay Bands of Odawa Indians propose regulations similar to those of other Tribes in the 1836 treaty area.
+The Tribal member duck, merganser, coot, and gallinule season would run from September 15, 2009, through December 31, 2009.
+A daily bag limit of 20 would include no more than 5 pintail, 5 canvasback, 5 hooded merganser, 5 black ducks, 5 wood ducks, and 5 redheads.

-For Canada geese, the Tribe proposes a September 1, 2008, through February 8, 2009, season.
-For white-fronted geese, brant, and snow geese, the Tribe proposes a September 1 through November 30, 2008, season.
-The daily bag limit for Canada geese would be 5 birds, and for snow geese, brant, and white-fronted geese, 10 birds.
-Based on our information, it is unlikely that any Canada geese from the Southern James Bay Population would be harvested by the Tribe.
+For Canada geese, the Tribe proposes a September 1, 2009, through February 8, 2010, season.
+The daily bag limit for Canada geese would be 20 birds.
+We further note that based on available data (of major goose migration routes), it is unlikely that any Canada geese from the Southern James Bay Population would be harvested by the Tribe.
 Possession limits are twice the daily bag limit.

-For woodcock, the Tribe proposes a September 1, 2008, to November 14, 2008, season.
-The daily bag limit will not exceed five birds.
-For snipe, mourning doves, and sora rail, the Tribe proposes a September 1 to November 14, 2008, season.
-The daily bag limit will not exceed 10 birds per species.
+For woodcock, the Tribe proposes a September 1, 2009, to December 1, 2009, season.
+The daily bag limit will not exceed 10 birds.
+For snipe the Tribe proposes a September 1 to December 31, 2009, season.
+The daily bag limit will not exceed 16 birds per species.
+For mourning doves, the Tribe proposes a September 1 to November 9, 2009, season.
+The daily bag limit will not exceed 15 birds per species.
+For Virginia and sora rail, the Tribe proposes a September 1 to December 31, 2009, season.
+The daily bag limit will not exceed 20 birds per species.
+For coots and gallinules, the Tribe proposes a September 1 to December 31, 2009, season.
+The daily bag limit will not exceed 20 birds per species.
 The possession limit will not exceed two days' bag limit for all birds.

 All other Federal regulations contained in 50 CFR part 20 would apply.

 The Tribe proposes to monitor harvest closely through game bag checks, patrols, and mail surveys.
-In particular, the Tribe proposes monitoring the harvest of Southern James Bay Canada geese to assess any impacts of tribal hunting on the population.
+In particular, the Tribe proposes monitoring the harvest of Southern James Bay Canada geese to assess any impacts of Tribal hunting on the population.

-We propose to approve the Little Traverse Bay Bands of Odawa Indians' requested 2008-09 special migratory bird hunting regulations.
+We propose to approve the Little Traverse Bay Bands of Odawa Indians' requested 2009-10 special migratory bird hunting regulations.

-(m) Lower Brule Sioux Tribe, Lower Brule Reservation, Lower Brule, South Dakota (Tribal Members and Nontribal Hunters)
+(1) Lower Brule Sioux Tribe, Lower Brule Reservation, Lower Brule, South Dakota (Tribal Members and Nontribal Hunters)